sibineejokela/Store_Data_May2020/Project_Summary.md

 ![2018 Hourly Chart](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_chart_2018.png) ![2019 Hourly Chart](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_chart_2019.png)  ![2020 Hourly Chart](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_chart_2020.png)

 * Considering morning sales, in 2018, highest sales varied between 12-2pm; in 2019, highest sales were from 12-1pm; in 2020, sales were trending toward 1-2pm being highest again.
 Considering evening sales, in 2018, sales slowly tapered off until close at 7pm; however, in 2019, sales saw an uptick from 5-6pm with a sharp drop due to a 6pm closing time; for 2020, the trend appeared as an uptick between 4-5pm.
-Sales may have continued to increase between 6-7pm in 2019 however, in 2020 it appears
+Sales may have continued to increase between 6-7pm in 2019, however, in 2020 it appears the second sales peak had concluded by closing time at 6pm.
   * Staffing should reflect the trends above.
 Moving forward, if an increase in staffing is needed, overlap would best during early afternoon hours.
 Furthermore, when looking at trends between months, the following data from 2019 and 2020 demonstrates extra staffing for December, January, and fall evenings.
-Actual revenue numbers have been redacted but darker green boxes indicates higher sales.
+Actual revenue numbers have been redacted to respect company privacy but darker green boxes indicate higher sales.
   <!-- ![2019 Hourly Table](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_table_2019.png) ![2020 Hourly Table](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_table_2020.png) -->
   <img src="https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_table_2019.png" width="648"> <img src="https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Hourly_table_2020.png" width="231">

   * When thinking about ideal focus hours, fewer interruptions provide opportunity for better focus.
-Without the data for transactions per hour, revenue by hour provides an estimate for when transactions per hour were likely higher.
-In 2019, the best focus hours would have been between 3-5pm; in 2020, the best hour for focus seems to be trending toward 3:30-4:30pm.
+Without data for transactions per hour, revenue by hour provides an estimate for when transactions per hour were likely higher.
+In 2019, the best focus hours would have been between 3-5pm; in 2020, the best hour for focus is trending toward 3-4pm.

 -----
 #### Monthly Gross Profit and Revenue